Best Books for 3-Year-Olds

 Maurice Sendek explores the amazing power of imagination in this classic kids’ book about monsters.
 When Max gets upset with his parents, he imagines traveling to a world to be the kids of the monsters.

 I love this book, the illustrations, and the message within the pages.
 When Max finally decides to come home, his dinner is waiting for him and it’s still hot.
 This act of love always touched me.
-Really this is a book for 2-year-olds that shows a parent’s unconditional love for their child.
+Really this is a book that shows a parent’s unconditional love for their child.

 Sports Books for 3-year-olds